VESTIBULAR THERAPY

 Vestibular dysfunction can stem from injury, illness, aging, or medication effects, often leading to poor balance, coordination challenges, and increased fall risk.

-At Repsher and Associates Physical Therapy, vestibular rehabilitation can transform your life by improving stability, reducing symptoms, and restoring your confidence.
+Vestibular rehabilitation can transform your life by improving stability, reducing symptoms, and restoring your confidence.
 Our expert physical therapists use evidence-based techniques to help you overcome vestibular dysfunction and regain control.
+Our therapists are all skilled in the treatment of balance disorders, and some have achieved higher levels of clinical experience via continuing education.

 Your journey begins with a comprehensive evaluation to identify the root cause of your symptoms.
 We take a detailed medical history to uncover any underlying conditions or contributing factors.